 demonstrating the finished clothes by wearing them in front of potential customers

 walking, turning and posing along the catwalk to display clothing to an audience

 pointing out different aspects of the garments

 As a photographic or commercial/advertising model you could be:

-- following the photographer’s instructions on pose and facial expression
+following the photographer’s instructions on poses and facial expressions

 The figures below are only a guide.
 Actual salaries may vary, depending on: